hyperledger-archives/transact/docs/source/sabre_transaction_family.rst

 checked against the owners.
 If the signer is not an owner, the transaction is considered invalid.

-If the contract registry for the contract name does not exist, a new contract registry is created and the transaction signer is added as an owner.
+If the contract registry for the contract name does not exist, the transaction is invalid.

 Both the new contract and the updated contract registry are set in state.